Lua12138/UtilsClass/README.md

 :---:|:---:
 HttpRequester.java|Does not rely on the third party run library, you can initiate a HTTP request, support for Cookie automatic management and thread isolation.
-HttpRequesterTestCase.java|The JUnit test case of HttpRequester
+HttpRequesterTestCase.java|The JUnit test case of HttpRequester Spider.java|The helper of HttpRequester.java to provide chain programming.

 ## algorithm
 Provide some algorithm.